thriveweb/healthcarelogic/content/posts/post-two.md

 author: Professor Martin Connor PhD
 excerpt: >-
-  A 25 year snapshot of hospital performance systems and how cultural shifts enable are the next wave of evolution.
+  A 25 year snapshot of hospital performance systems and how cultural shifts will enable the next wave of evolution.
 categories:
   - category: Articles
 ---